oclworkshop/ocl2020/Hugo/content/dates.md

 The important dates you should bear in mind for the workshop are the following:

+- Abstract submission:       Apr 27 2020, AoE
-- Submission of papers:      04 May 2020, AoE
+- Paper submission:          May 04 2020, AoE
-- Notification:              25 May 2020, AoE
+- Notification:              May 25 2020, AoE
-- Pre-Workshop CRC:           To be announced
+- Pre-Workshop CRC:          Jun 19 2020, AoE
+- Workshop:                      Jun 26, 2020 (to be confirmed)
 - Post-Workshop CRC:          To be announced